 Probiotics are the latest health buzz, and deservingly so.
 They are the “good” bacteria in your gut that can help keep your microbiome population in balance.
 Your gut also contains “bad” bacteria which, unfortunately for some people, outnumber the good.
 Ideally, the balance of gut flora should be approximately 85 percent good bacteria and 15 percent bad bacteria.
 When this ratio gets off balance and there’s too much of a certain type of fungus, yeast or bacteria, it can lead to disharmony and disease.
 The word probiotic broken down actually means “promoting life.”
-Indeed, our life is dependent on this little bugs.
+Indeed, our life is dependent on these little bugs.

 When probiotics first came on the scene, they were used only as a remedy for diarrhea after taking antibiotics or for people that visited a country with sketchy water.
 Today, science has discovered many more health benefits including the treatment for Alzheimer’s disease, irritable bowel syndrome, digestive disorders, depression, obesity, eczema, unhealthy gums, urinary and vaginal health problems.
 How can these little microscopic bugs do so many wonderful things?
 Because they help to regulate your enzymes, hormones, digestion, mood, and even your quality of sleep!
 Most health experts agree that the gut is the first place to focus on if you want to optimize your health.
 This makes sense considering 75% of your immune system lives in your gut.

-Your gut also effects your emotions.
+Your gut also affects your emotions.
 Have you ever had a gut-wrenching car ride, or a gut instinct about someone, or butterflies in your stomach?
-Research shows, the gut and the mind communicate with one another.
+Research shows, the gut, and the mind communicate with one another.
 So much so, many scientists have called the gut microbiomes your “second brain.”
 If you are struggling with depression, constantly feeling stressed out or always seem to be in a bad mood, probiotics may offer a solution.
 Probiotics also help improve daily bowel movements and reduce inflammation and pain throughout the body.
-This is welcome news for those taking opiod pain medication because they alter nerve input to the gastrointestinal tract which inhibits peristalsis (movement required for proper elimination.)
+This is welcome news for those taking opioid pain medication because they alter nerve input to the gastrointestinal tract which inhibits peristalsis (movement required for proper elimination.)
 Opioids also increase the absorption of electrolytes and water (making drier and thus harder poops).
 These factors lead to constipation and a plethora of related health issues.
 Probiotics can offer natural pain relief and give needed balance to your digestive system.

 You can find probiotics in a variety of foods.
 The most popular options are yogurt and kefir; however, if you have a dairy allergy or sensitivity, this can cause more harm than good.
 The good news is, there are many dairy alternatives like almond yogurt, coconut yogurt, and coconut kefir.
 However, watch out for added sugar in these products because they can create inflammation in the gut.
 Instead, choose products that are sweetened with stevia, xylitol or coconut sugar.
 Another great option is fermented foods like sauerkraut, apple cider vinegar, pickles, cultured vegetables, and kombucha.
-Even with these choices available, it’s still difficult to consume the quantity of probiotics needed from diet alone.
+Even with these choices available, it’s still difficult to consume the number of probiotics needed from diet alone.
 Supplements to the rescue!

 PROBIOTIC SUPPLEMENTS 101

 Shopping for a probiotic supplement can be very frustrating.
 There are literally hundreds of different strains available.
 Which is the best choice?
 How many CFUs (colony forming units) do you look for?
 Do you take them with food or on an empty stomach?
 When is the best time of day to take them?
 Should they be stored in the fridge or at room temperature?
-First, it’s important to know, in order to bring balance to the “good” and “bad” bacteria count, a multi-strain probiotic formula reflecting a diversity in both number of species and number of genera (groups) is recommended.
+First, it’s important to know, in order to bring balance to the “good” and “bad” bacteria count, a multi-strain probiotic formula reflecting diversity in both number of species and number of genera (groups) is recommended.
 Here are a few of the most popular probiotic species and what they are most effective for:

 Lactobacillus acidophilus and Bifidobacterium: These are the most commonly sold probiotic strains.
 You will usually find them in the refrigerated section because they are dairy based.
 This can be a problem if you are allergic or, like many people, have a sensitivity to dairy.
 These are a great choice for females that suffer from candida albicans, a fungus that can cause yeast infections.
 However, you’re much better off getting these probiotic strains from foods like yogurt because, in supplement form, they’re very fragile and have difficulty surviving the acidic environment of the gut.
 If you do decide to get this probiotic strain, you will need to take a lot of it in the hopes some survive the acidic journey through the stomach.